TechNestOwl/PERN_TODO/README.md

 # PERN_TODO

-This is a Full-Stack application I built in the PERN stack (Postgres, Express, React, and Node)
+This is a Full-Stack application I built using Postgres, Express, React, and Node.